-This post was sponsored by The Produce Box, but the opinions are 100% my own and I only work with companies who reflect my values and with whom I would do business with in any event.
+This post was sponsored by The Produce Box, but the opinions are 100% my own and I only work with companies who reflect my values and with whom I would do business with.

 This time, my box was the O’Natural box, though I did a one item swap.
 In my box there were radishes, a head of Bibb lettuces, 2 English cucumbers, Rebelski Tomatoes, Sweet Potato and Kale (which I substituted for the Braising Mix).
 Let me just pause and talk about the tomatoes; these tomatoes were everything you pine away for during the winter months when all you can find are the mealy, pink on the inside ones.
 These bright red tomatoes really did taste of summer, although the calendar had just switched over to April

 English cucumbers = Tzatziki in my world, so when I got my box and the two English cucumbers popped out, I knew I’d be making something with tzatziki.
 In fact, most of the box pretty much said…”Fantastic Greek Salad Dinner” to me.
 I had heard about roasted radishes before but hadn’t made them myself.
 I decided this was a good time to give them a try.
 My radishes were long and thin, so I merely roasted them at 400º for about 10-15 minutes, along with some eggplant that I already had in my fridge.
 I think fatter radishes would need more roasting time.